-Apart from peakbaggers and hunters, West Fork Miller Road doesn’t seem to get much visit these days.
+Apart from peakbaggers and hunters, West Fork Miller Road doesn’t seem to get many visitors.
 Other than the snow, parts of the road (or trail rather) beyond Coney Creek junction was covered in brush and alder.
 Snow started at 1,800 feet, then more of it from 1,900 and up.
 Although it was only ankle deep, so no need for snowshoes.

 The pup and I spent nearly an hour looking for a good place to cross the raging Coney Creek.
 I suspected most of the water was from recently melted snow due to the warmer than usual weather this time of the year.
 After we finally crossed the creek, it was decided that we would just stop at the lake because of limited daylight hours.